mortal1/segment_tree/segment_tree/notes.md

 - entire updated nodes are evaluated correctly
 - A query can punch through an updated segment to a node below and the update is pushed correctly.
 The update is passed to both children.
 - after being punched through, the segment can still be queried correctly
-- an update on a segment above a previously update node
+- an update on a segment above a previously updated segment
-- an update on a node above a previously updated node
+- an update on a segment below a previously updated segment
 - parents can be queried and the updates from below are correctly calculated and propogated up
 - queries that cross multiple segments are correctly combined
 - queries do not change the answer to future queries (don't change the evaluation of segments)